isomerpages/nlb-biblioasia/_jul-to-sep-2024/Pioneering Local Journalist R B Ooi.md

 #### **Notes**

 [^1]: Excerpt from letter from R.B.
 Ooi to his daughter Irene Lim dated 21 November 1969.
-The letter is among other materials donated by Lim to the National Library of Singapore for the R.B.
+The letter is among the materials donated by Lim to the National Library of Singapore for the R.B.
 Ooi and Edna Kung Collection.
 For more on Lim’s life, see Irene Lim, <a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=204446401"><i>90 Years in Singapore</i></a> (Singapore: Pagesetters Services Pte Ltd., 2020).
-(From National Library, Singapore call no. RSING 307.7609595 LIM).
+(From National Library, Singapore, call no. RSING 307.7609595 LIM).
 An excerpt from this memoir was published as Irene Lim, “<a href="https://biblioasia.nlb.gov.sg/vol-16/issue-4/jan-mar-2021/asthma/">Asthma, Amahs and Amazing Food</a>,” <i>BiblioAsia</i> 16, no. 4 (January–March 2021): 64–68.

 [^2]: Excerpt of letter from R.B.
 Ooi to Irene Lim, 21 November 1969.